Wakefield

 In 1888, it gained city status due to its cathedral.
 The city has a town hall and is home to the county hall, which was the former administrative centre of the city's county borough and metropolitan borough as well as county town for the West Riding of Yorkshire.

-The Battle of Wakefield took place in the Wars of the Roses, and the city was a Royalist stronghold in the Civil War.
+The Battle of Wakefield took place in the Wars of the Roses, and the city changed hands between the two sides in the Civil War.
 Wakefield became an important market town and centre for wool, exploiting its position on the navigable River Calder to become an inland port.
 In the 18th century, Wakefield traded in corn, coal and textiles.

 History

 Toponymy

 The name Wakefield may derive from 'Waca's field' – the open land belonging to someone named 'Waca' – or could have evolved from the Old English word wacu, meaning 'a watch or wake', and feld, an open field in which a wake or festival was held.
 In the Domesday Book of 1086, it was written Wachefeld and also as Wachefelt.